-The collection is housed in the Brooklyn campus library and the items do not circulate but you may view items in the collection at the reference desk on the first floor of the Brooklyn campus library.
+The collection is housed in the Brooklyn campus library and the items do not circulate but you may view them by requesting them at the reference desk on the first floor of the Brooklyn campus library Monday-Friday from 9-5.
 All you need to do is:

 If you are a faculty member and would like to schedule a time to have your class come in and look at materials, please submit an Instruction Request and include information about the materials you would like to use and whether or not you need a Librarian to provide any additional instruction.